 You can use this data to find and categorize companies based on industry, financial solvency, and any other criteria relevant to your goals.

-However, not all agencies are equally trustworthy.
+However, as always, not all agencies are equally trustworthy.
 Therefore, to ensure the quality of business registry data, make sure that the source is reputable.
 Additionally, be sure that the database has been recently updated.
 Lastly, if working with an aggregator make sure they know the update rate of the government agencies DB and potential lag times until the data reaches the supplier.

 There are also other data types that you can use to enrich the company registry data you have collected.
 For instance, B2B marketers may enrich company registry data with market data or product price prediction models.
 Credit lenders may enrich the registry data with the personal credit rating data of a company’s C-level executives.